California drops wildfire utility liability protection plan

 SACRAMENTO, Calif.
 (AP) — California lawmakers are abandoning a proposal by Gov. Jerry Brown to shield electrical utilities from some financial liability for wildfires.
+For now.

-Napa Democratic Sen. Bill Dodd tells the San Francisco Chronicle on Saturday that there wasn’t enough time before the legislative session ends Aug.
-31 to study and pass the issue.
+There’s not enough time to settle the contentious and complex issues involved before the legislative session ends Aug.
+31, Napa Democratic Sen. Bill Dodd told the San Francisco Chronicle on Saturday.

-He says “it was a tough fight … so we are pivoting.”
+“It was a tough fight … so we are pivoting,” said Dodd, co-chairman of the legislative conference committee on wildfire preparedness and response.

-The proposal by the Democratic Brown drew criticism that it would give utility companies too much protection without ensuring they safely maintain equipment.
+Brown’s proposal would have let judges decide how much utilities pay when their equipment causes wildfires.
+It would have softened a legal standard that generally holds them entirely responsible for the costs of fires triggered by their power lines or other infrastructure.

 Most Read Business Stories